IaVashik/PCapture-LIB/SRC/IDT/readme.md

 local eyeForward = GetPlayerEx().EyeForwardVector()
 ```

-### `SetKeyValue(key, value)`
+### `SetKeyValue(key, value, fireDelay, eventName)`
 Sets a key-value pair for the entity.
-This modifies the entity's properties and also stores the value as user data for later retrieval.
+This modifies the entity's properties and also stores the value as user data for later retrieval using `GetKeyValue`.

 **Parameters:**

 * `key` (string): The key of the key-value pair.
 * `value` (any): The value to set for the key.
+* `fireDelay` (number, optional): The delay in seconds before setting the key-value pair (default is 0).
+* `eventName` (string, optional): The name of the event to schedule for (default is "global").

 **Example:**